meisin/text_analytics_crude_oil/README.md

 2. Return prediction (percentage of price change) as regression analysis. \
 we use the BERT-based model with **BERTForSequenceClassification** head for the regression task by setting the num_class = 1.
 The model predicts a single scalar value as output.
 We use two common losses for price prediction: root mean squared error (RMSE) and mean absolute percentage error (MAPE).

+## Comparison with other Text Processing Techniques
+1. Non-event based

+2. Event-based

 ## Repository Contents